Sexaholics Anonymous: Criticism

 A psychologist involved in sexual addiction treatment, Patrick Carnes, encourages self-defined sobriety in his writings, saying that a no-masturbation definition of sobriety is only appropriate for some sex addicts and that bottom lines can in fact be modified over time.
 Joe Kort criticizes SA for its pro-heterosexual marriage stance.

-However, the founder Roy K. knew ahead of time that this was a controversial subject and often wrote letters from a contrarian perspective.
+However, founder Roy K. knew ahead of time that this was a controversial subject and often wrote letters from a contrarian perspective.
 "If we come into an SA group where we can define our own sobriety, watch those rationalizations come alive!
 And if we define our own level of sobriety, that's all we're likely to reach."
-In addition, Roy studied Theology for many years at a Seminary.
-He often would leave an SA convention where he was one of the 'keynote speakers' and preach at a church around the corner for those interested in listening to a more evangelical point of view.
+In addition, Roy studied theology for many years at a seminary.
+He often would leave an SA convention where he was one of the keynote speakers and preach at a church around the corner for those interested in listening to a more evangelical point of view.
 "We don't claim to understand all the ramifications of sexual sobriety.
 Some of us have come to believe that there is a deeper spiritual significance in sexual sobriety, while others simply report that without a firm and clear bottom line, our "cunning, baffling, and powerful" sexaholism takes over sooner or later.